FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-2.md

 You can set "Show File Browser On" which side here.
 My personal choice is left side.
 You may toggle the state of file browser by a keyboard shortcut: ``contorl + option + command + d``.

 There is an option named "Show command output" at the bottom.
 This will be very useful if you use bundles like Git or Markdown.
-I like to make my Textmate fullscreen and set it below text view.
+I like to make my TextMate fullscreen and set it below text view.

 ###Bundles

 A view of all the bundles and their information here.
-You can find support for almost everything in Textmate with bundle.
+You can find support for almost everything in TextMate with bundle.
 If don't, you can create one yourself.
 We will have several post on different bundles to introduce more about them.

 ###Terminal

-Install shell support, then you will be able to open Textmate in Terminal fairly simple by using ``mate`` command.
+Install shell support, then you will be able to open TextMate in Terminal fairly simple by using ``mate`` command.
 I always begin my day by opening Terminal, cd to the project repository, and type ``mate .``.

 We have a bunch of setups elsewhere except for just in preferences.
-Now we turn to the navigation bar of Textmate and do some more.
+Now we turn to the navigation bar of TextMate and do some more.

 ##Edit